-Many entrepreneurs entering the solar manufacturing sector focus intensely on the initial capital expenditureโthe cost of machinery.
-While this is a significant figure, unforeseen or underestimated operational costs often determine the long-term viability of the business.
+Many entrepreneurs entering the solar manufacturing sector focus intensely on the initial capital expenditure—the cost of machinery.
+While this is a significant figure, it’s the unforeseen or underestimated operational costs that often define a business’s long-term viability.

-An investor might secure funding for a state-of-the-art production line, only to discover that cash flow is strained by the day-to-day expenses of running the facility.
-This article provides a framework for estimating the annual operational expenditures (OpEx) for a 50 MW solar module factory in Bosnia and Herzegovina.
+An investor might secure funding for a state-of-the-art production line, only to discover that cash flow is strained by the day-to-day costs of running the facility.
+This article outlines a framework for estimating the annual operational expenditures (OpEx) for a 50 MW solar module factory in Bosnia and Herzegovina.
 By understanding these costs upfront, prospective investors can create a more robust and bankable business plan.

-The figures presented are based on current local market data and experience from J.v.G.
-Technology GmbH projects in emerging markets, offering a realistic baseline for your financial model.
-For a complete overview, it helps to understand the broader context of how to start a solar factory.
+The figures presented are drawn from current local market data and experience from J.v.G.
+Technology GmbH projects in emerging markets, providing a realistic baseline for your financial model.
+For a complete overview, it’s also helpful to understand the broader context of how to start a solar factory.

 Table of Contents